 When using an IdP, you have two protocol possibilities: Security Assertion Markup Language (SAML) and OpenID Connect (OIDC).

-To set up a Azure AD custom SAML app as your account IdP for RTM, follow the next steps:
+To set up an Azure AD custom SAML app as your account IdP for RTM, follow the next steps.

 You need to be an administrator of the Azure AD account to perform the following tasks.